saheethao/CODERS/session0/03-strings/readme.md

 ## Strings
-This class lets you see how to use String varibles.
+This class lets you see how to use strings.
+Like a mad libs, you can change the story by changing the value of the strings.